 In summary, the data for fall and fracture prevention as well as epidemiologic data on preservation of cardiovascular health, general mortality and colorectal cancer prevention suggest that serum 25(OH)D levels close to 100 nmol/l are desirable and carry no risk of hypercalcemia, as evidenced by controlled trials.
-Figure 3 illustrates 25(OH)D response to vitamin D doses between 200 to 1.000 IU per day in fall and fracture trials and 1,800 IU to 7,600 IU from other RCTs included in Fig. 1a, b.
-With a supplement equal to the AI for young adults of 400 IU per day, data from three large RCTs achieved a mean increase in 25(OH)D levels to 56.7 nmol/l (range, 44 to 64 nmol/l) after a mean treatment duration of 653 days leaving more than 50% of individuals below the desirable target range of at least 75 nmol/l for fall and fracture reduction and with very limited chances to reach an optimal range close to 100 nmol/l.
-With a supplement of 800 IU vitamin D per day, a recommendation 200 IU higher than the highest of the AI values for the oldest segment of the population, tested in nine RCTs for a mean duration of 697 days resulted in a mean increase in 25(OH)D levels to 75 nmol/l (range, 60 to 105 nmol/l) after a mean treatment duration of 697 days (range, 56 to 1,680 days) leaving about 50% of individuals below the desirable target
+Figure 3 illustrates 25(OH)D response to vitamin D doses between 200 to 1000 IU per day in fall and fracture trials, and 1800 IU to 7600 IU from other RCTs included in Figure 1 A and B. With a supplement equal to the AI for young adults of 400 IU per day, data from 3 large RCTs achieved a mean increase in 25(OH)D levels to 56.7 nmol/l (range: 44 to 64 nmol/l) after a mean treatment duration of 653 days leaving more than 50% of individuals below the desirable target range of at least 75 nmol/l for fall and fracture reduction and with very limited chances to reach an optimal range close to 100 nmol/l.
+With a supplement of 800 IU vitamin D per day, a recommendation 200 IU higher than the highest of the AI values for the oldest segment of the population, tested in 9 RCTs for a mean duration of 697 days resulted in a mean increase in 25(OH)D levels to 75 nmol/l (range: 60 to 105 nmol/l) after a mean treatment duration of 697 days (range: 56 to 1680 days) leaving about 50% of individuals below the desirable target range of at least 75 nmol/l for fall and fracture reduction and a small chance to reach an optimal range close to 100 nmol/l.
+Most healthy younger and older adults reached the target range of 75 to 110 nmol/l with 1800 IU to 4000 IU vitamin D3 per day treated for at least 42 days.